geudde/attic-chest/pages/04.season-3/08.meeting-36/06.supplication/docs.md

 Their famish’d poet with a joint of meat!
 While the kind Muse the chimney taught to glow
 He’d be the happiest of men below!
-(Above, he meant, for th’aspiring climber,
+(Above, he meant, for th’ aspiring climber,
 Had lived in Nubibus, since first a rhymer)
 The Muse of Fire!
 She who her store unlocks
 For the famed author of the Tinder Box!